basarat/demo-generics/script.md

 So you will normally find this in conventional JavaScript code bases.

-Now that we know how to sort numbers and strings lets cover how to sort more complex object. e.g. here we have a list of top movies along with their date of release
+Now that we know how to sort numbers and strings lets cover how to sort more complex objects. e.g. here we have a list of top movies along with their date of release
 ```js
 const movies = [
   {